hibbitts-design/docsify-this/README.md

 ```

+For example, the following URL will display the Advanced Web Page Builder, with the Markdown file URL set to `https://github.com/hibbitts-design/docsify-this-multiple-page-course-site/blob/main/home.md` with the site name 'CPT-363' and a custom Docsify Sidebar and Navbar to be included: https://docsify-this.net/?advanced=true&url-field=https://github.com/hibbitts-design/docsify-this-multiple-page-course-site/blob/main/home.md&sidebar=true&loadSidebar=true&loadNavbar=true&name=CPT-363

 #### Use of New Web Editor GitHub.dev
 To use the new GitHub.dev Web editor (currently in Beta) for 'Edit this Page' links, change `github.com` to `github.dev` for GitHub.com files entered into the Web Page Builder Markdown File URL field.